RamyAlbanna/stc-demo/README.md

 - filter by category is working fine.

-- shopping cart is implemented using rxjs (client side only), api isn't working well.
+- state management technology in shopping cart (client side only), api isn't working well.